 Get Insured before Visiting the Galapagos Islands

-Even if you are only traveling to the Galapagos for a short period, you should always travel with insurance.
+Even if you are only traveling to the Galapagos for a short period, you should consider travel insurance.
 Ecuador is pretty safe, but you can never be careful enough.
-Have fun on your backpacking adventure but please do buy insurance – take it from someone who has racked up tens of thousands of dollars on an insurance claim before, you need it.
+Have fun on your backpacking adventure but please do buy insurance – take it from someone who has racked up tens of thousands of dollars on an insurance claim before, you may need it.

 On a Galapagos adventure, odds are you’ll be just fine, but given all of the outdoor activities you’ll be getting into, it is very important to buy insurance.